fg6/YeastStrainsStudy/README.md

 After cleaning (clean=1):  Total: < 30GB.

 #### Requirements for installing and preparing data:
-To install 'poretools' a python version >= 2.7 is needed.
+A python version >= 2.7 is needed.
 Please make sure this is available in your PATH, together with virtualenv.